gokiburikin/gkbrkn_noita/README.md

 - **Demolitionist**: Your spells cause larger, more powerful explosions.
 - **Duplicate**: Duplicate the wand you're holding (or a random wand in your inventory if you're not holding one.)
 - **Extra Projectile**: Your spells gain an additional projectile, but are less accurate and cast less quickly (their other effects aren't applied.)
-- **Fragile Ego**: Receive 50% less damage, but damage is permanent (damage is dealt to maximum health.)
+- **Fragile Ego**: Receive 75% less damage, but damage is dealt to maximum health.
 - **Healthier Heart**: You heal for the amount gained when gaining maximum health.
 - **Invincibility Frames**: You become immune to enemy damage for a short time after taking enemy damage.
 - **Knockback Immunity**: Immunity to knockback.